ChainAgnostic/CAIPs/CAIPs/caip-74.md

 }
 ```

-The header type will be represented by the namespace reference to CAIP-122.
-For example, `eip4361` for `eip155` chains, `solana-caip122` for Solana, etc.
+The header type will be `caip122` in reference to the [CAIP-122]() specification for the SIWx data model.
+In an [older version of the specification](https://github.com/ChainAgnostic/CAIPs/blob/91aaaff73038c2629ff11b88c2209f61521d8ece/CAIPs/caip-74.md), the header type was restricted to `eip4361` as it was designed to work only with Sign-in with Ethereum.
+As such, newer implementations MUST be able to deal with both header types appropriately.

 The payload structure must be presented as follows: